Regulatory Strategy for Clinical Trials in the European Union

 • Summary of any Paediatric Investigation Plans related to the IMP

-If this seems daunting, know that ProPharma Group has extensive experience in the drafting of these documents so that they meet EU guidelines, and our experts are available to provide support.
+If this seems daunting, know that ProPharma has extensive experience in the drafting of these documents so that they meet EU guidelines, and our experts are available to provide support.

 In parallel to the drafting of core documents, a review of local guidelines/legislation is conducted.
 For example, most member states will require a copy of the Principal Investigator’s CV and Good Clinical Practice course certificate.
 Additionally, some member states may have other local documents such as site suitability forms, financial disclosure forms etc. Furthermore, each member state may have their own PIS/ICF templates or guidelines – the core PIS/ICF should be tailored to each member state’s guidance/templates and should also be in each member state’s local language.
-ProPharma Group can manage the full translation process of all required documents.
+ProPharma can manage the full translation process of all required documents.

-Contact ProPharma Group for Expert Guidance
+Contact ProPharma for Expert Guidance

 The clinical trial approval process has not always been smooth sailing in the EU.
 It has taken a long time to implement the new CTR and CTIS, but 31st January 2022 should herald a new beginning for a more streamlined and cost-effective approval process, making the EU a leading region for clinical trials.

-ProPharma Group has been very proactive in preparing for these changes and is ready to support Sponsors in this new landscape.
+ProPharma has been very proactive in preparing for these changes and is ready to support Sponsors in this new landscape.
 Contact us to learn more about our services and get started today!

 TAGS: